Sunday, 4 May 2025

 Product Details

-For the purpose of this post I will be reviewing and referring to the medium-sized 5T-6T sized Pull-Ups Girls Protective Underwear.
+For the purpose of this post I will be reviewing and referring to the small/medium-sized Rite Aid Adjustable Briefs Adult Diaper.
 However, other available sizes are listed below:

 Packaging